 When visiting Doi Chiang Dao – a place I have written about before (1) – last November (2015), I came across some interesting aggregations of butterflies; composed mainly of Blues … Continue Reading Bunches of butterflies

 It is said that 50% of wild butterflies are killed and eaten before they get a chance to mate and reproduce (1).
 Poor things!
 One way to avoid being eaten … Continue Reading Peck me here!
 Butterfly predation.

 Tinolius is a genus of five striking moths in the family Erebidae (Noctuoidea), sometimes called Owlet moths.
 The forewings are buff coloured with different numbers of white spots; the abdomen is pale red … Continue Reading A medley of moths II: Tinolius species

 Asota plana Walker, 1854.
-A moth in the family Erebidae in the superfamily Noctuoidea which is found between 1,000 to 1,900m.
-I took this photograph at Doi Ang Khang, in northern … Continue Reading A medley of moths I: Asota species
+A moth in the family Erebidae (subfamily Aganainae) in the superfamily Noctuoidea, which is found between 1,000 to 1,900m.
+I took this photograph at Doi Ang Khang, in … Continue Reading A medley of moths I. Aganainae

 The caterpillars of this species – the Spurge Hawk-moth (Hyles euphorbiae) – are highly variable and there are many different subspecies; some of which are now regarded as separate species (1, 2). … Continue Reading A complex caterpillar!

 When a butterfly takes off, it becomes airborne in less than a quarter of a wing beat and can experience a vertical acceleration of about 10 g!
 (1).
 Butterflies use … Continue Reading Butterfly takes off!